 This means you are still legally restricted from possessing that weapon if you are a convicted felon.
-However, since the legal definition of possession can be tricky and complicated, our Los Angeles weapons charges lawyers may be able to help you avoid a conviction.
+However, since the legal definition of possession can be tricky and complicated, our weapons charges lawyers in Los Angeles may be able to help you avoid a conviction.

 California restricts the sale of firearms unless you have a special license.
-If you are caught selling without that license, you can be charged with Unlicensed Sale of Firearms.
+If you are caught selling without that license, you can be charged with an unlicensed sale of firearms.
 You may face the following penalties:

 - $1,000 fine

 Unfortunately, those penalties can be applied to you for each gun sold without a license.
 They can stack up quickly, and the results can be life-altering.
-Get in touch with our Los Angeles weapons charges lawyers to begin discussing how we can work to get the charges dropped or reduced.
+Get in touch with our criminal defense lawyers in L.A. to begin discussing how we can work to get the charges dropped or reduced.

 At the Simmrin Law Group, we believe that it is important for you to understand how we can help in your particular case.
 For that reason, we offer a FREE initial consultation.
-To contact our lawyers in Los Angeles, simply fill out the form to the right of this page or call us today at (310) 997-4688.
+To contact our weapons charges lawyers in Los Angeles, simply fill out the form to the right of this page or call us today.
 We are ready to help you!